-The Chairman of the Board and the respective Chairman of the AC, the NC and the RC are usually present and available at the annual general meeting to address shareholders' queries.
+The Chairman of the Board and the respective Chairman of the AC, the NC and the RC are usually present and available at the AGM to address shareholders' queries.
 Appropriate senior management personnel are also present at the meeting to address operational questions from shareholders.
 The External Auditors are also present to address shareholders' queries about the conduct of audit and the preparation and content of the auditors' report.
-The Directors' attendance at the general meetings of the Company held in 2019 is disclosed under provision 1.5 above.
+The Directors' attendance at the general meetings of the Company held in 2020 is disclosed under provision 1.5 above.

 The Company Secretaries prepare minutes of general meetings, which record substantial comments and queries from shareholders relating to the agenda of such meetings.
-The Company currently does not publish its minutes of general meetings on its corporate website.
+Save for the FY2019 AGM and the forthcoming FY2020 AGM, the Company does not publish its minutes of general meetings on its corporate website.
 However, the minutes are available to shareholders upon request.